Four Queens Hotel & Casino Parking Fee & Valet 2023

 I’m not sure if this is enforced, but be sure to show your player’s card at the front desk when checking in.
 I was told by a representative from the Four Queens that otherwise, parking would be $5 per day for hotel guests.

 As for non-hotel guests?
-Self-parking is available hourly at the Four Queens with a maximum $10 daily rate.
+Self-parking is available hourly at the Four Queens with a maximum $18 daily rate.
+Rates are as follows:

 One last note: During special events, (meaning very busy times in Las Vegas, such as July 4th, New Year’s Eve, etc.) parking can jump to $30 per day up to $50 per day.